ICSI has a rigorous process for developing and maintaining evidence-based guidelines and protocols. Learn more about our program:

 Importance of a Strong Conflict of Interest Policy

-As pointed out in the 2014 New York Times article Doctors’ Magical Thinking About Conflicts of Interest, about the Food & Drug Administration's review process, scientific document reviewers can be swayed by varying levels of conflict of interest.
+As pointed out in this New York Times article Doctors’ Magical Thinking About Conflicts of Interest, about the Food & Drug Administration's review process, scientific document reviewers can be swayed by varying levels of conflict of interest.